 Believe it or not, there actually exists some contention in Nietzschean circles about the philosopher’s religiosity (or lack thereof).
-While most people maintain that Friedrich Nietzsche was undoubtedly an atheist, a few contemporary thinkers see his creeds against Christianity as being indicative of a deeper understanding of the mystical; leaving room open for a belief in the divine.
-Adding to the possible confusion for some readers comes from the popular writings of certain cranks (i.e. Thomas J.J.
+While most people maintain that Friedrich Nietzsche was undoubtedly an atheist, a few commentators see his creeds against Christianity as being indicative of a deeper understanding of the mystical; leaving room open for a belief in the divine.
+Adding to the possible confusion for some readers comes from the writings of certain cranks (i.e. Thomas J.J.
 Altizer), who promote a wholly bizarre “Death of God” theology that stretches Nietzsche’s writings to absurd lengths.

 But the best way to put the issue to rest is to go straight to the source himself.
 In his final and most autobiographical full book, Ecce Homo, Nietzsche begins the second chapter, “Why I am so Clever,” by plainly stating his position on religious matters.